 The final step is comparing your warehouse cube size to your inventory cube.
 Divide your inventory cube by your storage cube to see how well you are utilizing your available storage space.
 Remember to avoid using the total storage capacity of your warehouse because it is merely theoretical.
 You need to use space for your racks, have empty space for workers and forklifts to operate, and allow for efficient material handling.

 If you find that you are not utilizing enough of your warehouse space, consider changing the number or width of aisles, the aisle orientation, the size and orientation of your racks and shelving, and the clear height in certain areas of the building.
-Considering your warehouse space utilization from many angles will help you determine whether different options for storage and retrieval systems, floor storage, and layout, for example, will help you improve warehouse space utilization, design, and usage.
+Considering your warehouse space utilization from many angles will help you determine whether different options for storage and retrieval systems, floor storage in your warehouse, and layout, for example, will help you improve warehouse space utilization, design, and usage.

 One way to improve warehouse operations is to better utilize space.
 To reach the optimal range of 22%-27% space utilization, you need to calculate the total size of your warehouse, your inventory cube size, and the storage cube size in the warehouse; then, you need to determine and evaluate your warehouse utilization space.
 Finally, you should look for ways to improve your warehouse design and organization to ensure you have optimized your space.